nitinkumar98/Review-Site/README.md

 # Review Site
-A full-stack Node.js project from my web dev course with RESTful routing
+A full-stack Node.js project with RESTful routing

 ## Initial Setup
-* Add Landing Page
+* Add Home Page
-* Add Campgrounds Page that lists all campgrounds
+* Add Items Page that lists all items

-Each Campground has:
+Each Item has:
    * Name
    * Image